AnalyticsDojo/rpi-analyticsdojo-com/content/setup/_index.md

 ##Laptop
 When running on your laptop, there are 2 different configuration options that that are possible.

 For most users, managing the analytics environment with Anaconda seems to work quite well.
 Anaconda is a package manager with detailed instructions for Mac/Windows/Linux users.
 In this clase

 It is also possible to run Docker on your laptop, mirroring the same compute environment that you enjoyed on JupyterHub cloud environment.
+This has worked perfectly in the past for Mac users and not so well for Windows users, but I understand Docker for Windows has come a long way.